Jxck/jxck.io/mozaic.fm/episodes/113/monthly-platform-202301.md

   - https://www.smashingmagazine.com/2023/01/usability-2023/
 - On This Day in History on Twitter: "Today in 1983, 40 years ago: The ARPANET officially changes to using TCP/IP, the Internet Protocol, effectively creating the Internet. #OnThisDay" / Twitter
   - https://twitter.com/OnThisDayHappnd/status/1609635690702143488
-  - 2023 年 1 月 1 日で、 ARPANET が TCP/IP に切り替わってから 40 年
+  - 2023 年 1 月 1 日で、ARPANET が TCP/IP に切り替わってから 40 年
     - https://www.ietf.org/rfc/rfc0801.txt
 - **What I Learned in Law School**
   - https://www.mnot.net/blog/2023/01/05/law-school